ChrstphrHll/npc_gen/students/Nycola Eroan.md

 ---
 # Nycola Eroan
 ### Description
-- Dragonborn Bard from Draconia
+- Dragonborn Bard from Aldercrown Empire
 - 1st year Protection student in Elkenval
 - long spines, Amber eyes, and copper skin
 - Is Frank and Cruel, and has Creativity as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes